LSAT9 min read

 If you're unsure, try self-studying for 4–6 weeks first.
 Take a diagnostic, study with free resources, and take another practice test.
 If you're improving steadily, self-study may be sufficient.
 If you're stuck or struggling to stay consistent, a course is likely worth the investment.

-For detailed reviews of every major LSAT prep option, see our Best LSAT Prep Courses [blocked] rankings.
+For detailed reviews of every major LSAT prep option, see our Best LSAT Prep Courses rankings.

 Ready to Choose Your Prep Course?